knight-lang/knight-lang/specs.md

 While not strictly required, (because not every implementation language can access command-line arguments—such as Knight itself), there is a standardized set of command-line options that most Knight implementations follow:

 - If two arguments are given, and the first is `-e`, interpret the second as a Knight program and execute it.
-- If two arguments are given, and the second is `-f`, interpret the second as a path to a Knight program.
+- If two arguments are given, and the first is `-f`, interpret the second as a path to a Knight program.
 Read the contents of that file, and then execute those.
 - If no arguments are given, then print out a usage message (such as `usage: knight (-e 'expr' | -f <path>)`)

 Note that the Knight unit tester expects `-e 'expr'` to be defined, and you won't be able to use it without this.